Tencent-RTC/TUIRoomKit/Android/README.md

 ## Demo Run Example

 ### Step 1.
 Activate the service
-1. Please refer to the official documentation at [Integration (TUIRoomKit)](https://trtc.io/document/54843) to obtain your own SDKAppID and SDKSecreKey.
+1. Please refer to the official documentation at [Integration (TUIRoomKit)](https://trtc.io/document/54843) to obtain your own SDKAppID and SDKSecretKey.

 [](id:ui.step2)